karafka/karafka/README.md

  - *parser* - Class name - name of a parser class that we want to use to parse incoming data

-Karafka by default will parse messages with JSON parser.
+Karafka by default will parse messages with a JSON parser.
 If you want to change this behaviour you need to set custom parser for each route.
 Parser needs to have a #parse method and raise error that is a ::Karafka::Errors::ParserError descendant when problem appears during parsing process.

 ```ruby
 class XmlParser